marvelm/keymouse-windows/README.md

 "\" to toggle the application,

-";" to left click,
+";" to left click, "'" (single quote) to right click,

-and "'" (single quote) to right click.
+'f' to scroll up and 'v' to scroll down.